 Have you ever tried taking a selfie in the mirror with your camera flash on?
 It doesn’t usually end well.
 The bright light reflects off of the mirror and causes a glare in the camera’s lens.
 The same thing happens with marijuana photography.

-Light up your Subject
+Control the Light on your Subject

 Is your cannabis photography coming out a little blurry?
 Are you holding the subject?
 Try setting your new vape cartridge down on a desk or table.
 If it shakes at all, don’t lean on it!